 The FCC “M; and “T” ratings indicate whether a handset can be expected to function well with a hearing aid and are generally marked clearly on the handset packaging.
 The “M” or “T” rating does not guarantee that the handset will function without distortion or noise, so ASTAC recommends that you test the handset before purchasing.
 Note: Handsets with Wi-Fi calling capabilities may not have been tested for hearing aid compatibility in this calling mode

 Levels of Functionality & Price Categories

 Basic phones may be candy bar, slider or flip style.
-Basic phones are capable of making and receiving calls, sending and receiving text messages.
+These devices will have 2 Megapixel or better cameras and are capable of making and receiving calls, sending and receiving text messages.
 WAP browsing and picture messaging may also be available on some models.

-These devices will have 2 Megapixel or better cameras.
-They generally have stereo Bluetooth capabilities.
-Most feature an additional HTML internet browser and larger, high resolution, displays.
+Mid-Level phones will have higher resolution cameras, MP3 Music players, Bluetooth capabilities, HTML internet browser and larger, high resolution, displays.
 Some phones in this category have touch screens and/or slide out QWERTY keyboards.

-Smartphones have advanced operating systems like Symbian, Google Android, and Microsoft Windows Mobile which allow for application additions.
+Smartphones have advanced operating systems like iOS, Google Android, and Microsoft Windows Mobile which allow for application additions.
 These devices support both voice and data communications and generally are Wi-Fi capable and feature rich.

 Note: Handsets with Wi-Fi calling capabilities may not have been tested for hearing aid compatibility in this calling mode.

 For additional information and clarification regarding the hearing and compatibility rating system: http://www.accesswireless.org/Disability-Categories/Hearing.aspx

 For information about the hearing aid compatibility requirements for wireless phones: https://www.fcc.gov/hearing-aid-compatibility-wireless-telephones

 For assistance in searching for hearing aid compatible devices: https://gari.info/